Here’s how to roast a whole Brussels sprouts stalk with a yummy maple glaze that looks beautiful on a platter and tastes out of this world delicious!

 While Brussel sprouts in any form make a fabulous side, serving a whole roasted Brussels sprouts stalk is an easy way to shake up your sides game.
 It is easy to make, and most people love the novelty of picking sprouts directly off of the stalk.

 Where can you find on the stalk Brussels sprouts?

-Since Brussels sprouts stalks are seasonal, I try to buy at least one to make for a dinner party while they are available.
-Trader Joe’s is my favorite place to buy a stalk, as the sprouts are typically super fresh and require little trimming or prep.
-This recipe is actually adapted from one that came attached to a TJ’s Brussels sprouts stalk that I bought a few months ago:-).
+Since Brussels sprouts typically appear just before the holidays, I try to buy at least one stalk to make for a dinner party while they are available.
+Trader Joe’s is my favorite place to buy the whole stalks, and I saw them just the other day in T.J.’s produce section.

-The sprouts are all separated on the stalk, so each one is exposed to heat and tends to cook and brown more evenly than if crowded in a pan.
+Roasting your Brussels sprouts on the stalk actually ensures that they will cook more evenly.
+This is because the sprouts are all separated on the stalk, so each one is exposed to heat and tends to cook and brown even more evenly than if crowded in a pan.
 When the stalk is done, I place it whole on a platter and place a pair of sharp kitchen shears nearby for folks to use for sprouts that don’t detach easily.

 - Cordon Bleu 18-inch platter with raised edge

 - 18-inch platter-white melamine with raised edge